Skoda Superb hatchback review

 Both this TSI petrol and the 2.0-litre TDI diesel engines are available with a manual gearbox, or they can be specced with the DSG automatic gearbox which is the only option on all the other engines.
-It’s also possible to specify the 148 or 188bhp diesel and the 268bhp petrol engines with four-wheel drive for extra traction on slippery surfaces.
-Choose the latter, however, and fuel consumption becomes excessive.
-It's an engine shared with hot hatches like the Volkswagen Golf R and SEAT Leon Cupra, but you'll struggle to manage over 33mpg.
+It’s also possible to specify the 197bhp diesel and the 268bhp petrol engines with four-wheel drive for extra traction on slippery surfaces.
+The latter engine is related to the motor in the Volkswagen Golf R and SEAT Leon Cupra, so it brings impressive performance but poor fuel economy.

-With a fuel-efficiency figure of around 188mpg, the Superb iV plug-in hybrid is far more likely to strike a chord with business buyers.
+Thanks to its ultra-low tax costs, the Superb iV plug-in hybrid is far more likely to strike a chord with business buyers.
 It uses a 1.4-litre petrol engine, electric motor and battery pack to deliver an electric range of up to 34 miles, covering off most daily trips.
 It’s claimed to return nearly 200mpg but this depends entirely on how often you’re able to charge up the batteries and use electric power rather than the engine.

-Trim levels include S, SE, SE L, the racily styled SportLine Plus and the range-topping Laurin & Klement.
-Even the S model has the basics covered, with air-conditioning, Bluetooth and DAB radio with an eight-inch touchscreen.
+Trim levels include SE, SE L, SportLine Plus and the top-spec Laurin & Klement.
+Even the SE model has the basics covered, with air-conditioning, Bluetooth and DAB radio with an eight-inch touchscreen.
 Climb the range up to Laurin & Klement (whose name pays tribute to Skoda’s founders) and features like 18-inch alloy wheels, full and adaptive matrix LED headlights, a Canton 10-speaker stereo, keyless entry, heated windscreen and heated seats boost comfort, while the 9.2-inch touchscreen navigation system on top models is very impressive.